Leland Street Cooperative Garden:

 The Leland Street Cooperative Garden is a community garden in the truest sense of the term.
 Dedicated to creating a neighborhood gathering place, the garden is free from individually owned plots and fences, locks and keys.
 Everything in the garden is open for all to use.

-9am – Yoga in the Garden with Nicole Pelletier and Deborah Schwartz to start our day
+9am – Yoga with Nicole and Deborah continues…

 What is the garden?